Restricted Bernoulli Matrix Factorization: Balancing the trade-off between prediction accuracy and coverage in classification based collaborative filtering: Experimental results

 \subsection{Multi-objective optimization through hyper-parameter tuning}

 At this point, observe that the prediction task with reliability is a multi-objective problem: increasing prediction quality reduces prediction capability and vice versa.
-Hence, hyper-parameters, the only gadgets able to modify the behaviour of a given model, must be used to seek the model that maximizes both prediction quality and prediction capability at the same time.
+Therefore, hyper-parameter tuning should be approached from a multi-objective perspective.
+In other words, there is no single combination of hyper-parameters that yields the best performance on a given dataset.
+Instead, multiple solutions, known as the Pareto front, provide models optimized in terms of the balance between prediction quality and quantity.

 For this purpose, it is necessary to extend the quality measures defined in \cref{sec:quality-measures}, as these measures report the quality of the model for a fixed reliability threshold $\theta$.
 To evaluate the real quality of the model, we must average these measures for different values of $\theta$.
 As $\theta \in [0,1]$, we sample $\theta$ in an equidistant partition of the unit interval with $N$ points